-To celebrate World Book Day on Thursday, 5 March 2020, Thrive LDN will be live streaming an immersive storytelling performance of the children’s book Ruby’s Worry, open to primary schools.
+To celebrate World Book Day on Thursday, 5 March 2020, Thrive LDN streamed an immersive storytelling performance of the children’s book Ruby’s Worry, live to primary schools across London.

-Ruby’s Worry video will appear below.
+See the live performance of Ruby’s Worry video below.
 Click into the video to watch and open up in YouTube.
-Or use this direct link.

 About Ruby’s Worry